Muragami/sweeps/README.md

 The makefile should detect most desktop OS if built with make on the command line.
 MSYS2, MINGW, or Cygwin should work on Windows OS, I have no intention of supporting other compilers (specifically that's MSVC and it's toolchain).
 There are no dependencies, except it assumes little endian arch and won't work properly on big endian.

 # usage
 The makefile builds a standalone executable that can read and resample wav format files in 8 bit, 16 bit, or IEEE 32-bit float formats.
-I have not tested speed on older machines, but on my laptop with an Intel Core i5-12450H CPU, I get resampling in about:
+A small set of tests: my Windows 11 laptop with an Intel Core i5-12450H CPU and my iMac intel i5-4590s, I get resampling in about:
- - ~25x realtime - 2 channels, 16 bit, 44100 to 48000
+ - 12th gen: ~25x realtime - 2 channels, 16 bit, 44100 to 48000
- - ~13x realtime - 2 channels, 16 bit, 44100 to 96000
+ - 12th gen: ~13x realtime - 2 channels, 16 bit, 44100 to 96000
- - ~14x realtime - 2 channels, 16 bit, 44100 to 22050
+ - 12th gen: ~14x realtime - 2 channels, 16 bit, 44100 to 22050
+ - 4th gen: ~12x realtime - 2 channels, 16 bit, 44100 to 48000
+ - 4th gen: ~6x realtime - 2 channels, 16 bit, 44100 to 96000
+ - 4th gen: ~6x realtime - 2 channels, 16 bit, 44100 to 22050

 So it seems efficiency will very quite a bit depending on the conversion needed.
 Resampling quality is excellent, and I can't tell the difference in A/B switch live using Tenacity.
+Performance on 4th gen Intel seems perfectly fine too, though obviously slower than modern hardware.

 The mwav.h header supports PHYSFS, if you define WAV_USE_PHYSFS before including the header.